Skip to content

 Kitchen

 Kitchens are possible, but tricky.
 Finishes matter more.
-Cabinets, floors, and natural light can fight your chosen hue if you don’t plan it.
-If you drench a kitchen, think hard about sheen, cleanability, and how the light behaves near the window.
+Cabinets, counters, floors, and natural light can all fight your chosen hue if you do not plan them together.
+If you drench a kitchen, think hard about sheen, cleanability, and how the color behaves next to stone, tile, and whatever the window light is doing at breakfast.

 Furniture In A Color Drenched Room

 Furniture behaves differently when the walls stop competing.
-This is the part paint-only articles skip, and it’s also the part that matters if you care about design beyond the first photo.
+This is the part paint-only articles skip, and it is also the part that matters if you care about design beyond the first photo.

 This is where AURA’s approach fits naturally.
 Fewer pieces.
 Better materials.
 Furniture that belongs in the space, not furniture that looks like it was dropped in from another room.